dawoodkhatri1/dawoodkhatri1/README.md

 ## 👋 Hi, I'm Dawood M. Shoaib

-I'm a Full Stack Web Developer with a strong focus on WordPress, Shopify, Laravel, and JavaScript.
+I'm a Full Stack Developer and Web Developer with a strong focus on WordPress, Shopify, Laravel, and JavaScript.
 I build responsive, user-friendly websites and scalable backend systems using Java, Python, and C++.
 My experience spans full-stack development, database management, REST APIs, and SEO optimization.

 I'm also passionate about Machine Learning and AI, continuously exploring how intelligent systems can enhance web experiences.